National HIV Testing Day

 These statistics emphasize the need that each person who has unprotected sex with someone whose HIV status they do not know may be at risk for contracting HIV.
 Additionally, anyone who does not know their HIV status and has unprotected sex with someone else is at risk for spreading the virus unknowingly.

-The CDC also suggests yearly testing for those at higher risk for HIV, such as intravenous drugs users, people who exchange sex for money or drugs, gay and bisexual men, or people with multiple sex partners.
+The CDC also suggests yearly testing for those at higher risk for HIV, such as intravenous drugs users, people who exchange sex for money or drugs, gay and bisexual men, those who have vaginal or anal sex without a condom or without being on medicines that prevent or treat HIV, or people with multiple sex partners.
 Gay and bisexual men who are sexually active with multiple partners may benefit from more frequent testing, perhaps every three to six months.
+People who have been sexually assaulted, or women who are pregnant or planning to get pregnant should also be tested.

 The CDC recommends the following actions as part of National HIV Testing Day: